sopra-fs23-group-05/Server/README.md

 - If you want to run the tests, use “.gradlew test”.

 ## Roadmap
-Possible features that new developers can add:
+Possible features that new developers can add
-- A canvas to also draw the word instead of describing it.
+- Restructure the database.
-- Feedback that shows if you are close to the word (if there is a spelling mistake etc.)
+- Feedback that shows if you are close to the word (if there is a spelling mistake etc.).
-- Make it possible to use more than just one topic for the card deck.
+- Add multiple difficulties of cards (easy, medium, hard) and let the lobby leader choose the difficulty.

 ## Authors
 - Felix Merz